 Choosing to move to a different country to study is a huge opportunity, however we appreciate that it’s natural to have lots of questions and want to do lots of research before making a decision – which is why we’ve gathered lots of useful advice and information for you right here.

 At Loughborough University, we have a long history of welcoming students from India onto our campus – in fact, the first ever student from India to study here graduated back in 1937.
-Today, we’re now home to over 230 students from India, split across undergraduate, postgraduate taught and postgraduate research degrees.
+Today, we’re now home to over 230 students from India, split across undergraduate degree, postgraduate degree and postgraduate research degrees.

 Our well-established teaching is supported by the research collaborations we have, these include a large number of prestigious Indian universities including IIT Bombay, IIT Delhi, IIT Madras and Anna University, Chennai.